-You can register as a coach if you are not yet sure of your team members, or even if you don't expect to find your own team.
-SCUDEM will try to link you with students teams who need a coach.
+You can register as a coach even if you are not yet sure of your team members, or even if you don't expect to find your own team.
+SCUDEM will try to link you with student teams who need a coach.
 There is no registration fee for coaches.
-Register here to be a Coach.

 The essence of SCUDEM is the modeling and team experience for each student and the professional networking of students, faculty, and business/industry/government colleagues.

 - Offer students modeling opportunities with differential equations and permit focus on modeling and mathematics.

 - Make contacts with others interested in modeling in their coursework or using modeling in their career.